whawty/libvirt-usb-hotplugd/README.md

 Bus 004 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
 ```

-Let's say we want to pass the Logitech Webcam to a virtual machine.
+Let's say we want to pass the Logitech webcam to a virtual machine.
-These device is currently connected to bus `003` and uses the device
+This device is currently connected to bus `003` and uses the device
 number `005`.
 To find out what udev enviroment variables exist run this
 command:

 ```
 equinox@ws ~ % udevadm info --query=all --name /dev/bus/usb/003/005
 P: /devices/pci0000:00/0000:00:01.2/0000:02:00.0/0000:03:08.0/0000:06:00.3/usb3/3-6/3-6.3
 M: 3-6.3